How to Anonymously Report a Nursing Home

 Below, find some of the most important people and groups you can report nursing home abuse to.

-How To Report a Nursing Home to the Ombudsman
+How To Report Nursing Home Neglect or Abuse to the Ombudsman

 You can report a nursing home to your state’s ombudsman through the National Long-Term Care Ombudsman Resource Center.
 From there, your concerns and complaints can be addressed through an investigation.